VictoKu1/babylonpiles/README.md

 ---

-## What is babylonpiles?
+## What is BabylonPiles?

-**babylonpiles** is an open-source, cross-platform, self-hosted knowledge server inspired by the legendary libraries of history.
+BabylonPiles is an open-source, modular, offline-first knowledge server.
 It lets you store, organize, and serve critical data—from offline Wikipedia and medical guides to books, survival manuals, technical documentation, and more.
+All features are accessible via a web interface and API, and the system is designed to be cross-platform via Docker.

 **Key Features:**
 - 📚 **Modular content**: Download and update data in categories (encyclopedias, health, tech, books, videos, and more)
 - 💡 **Offline-first**: No internet required for access—ideal for emergencies, remote work, or prepping
-- 🌐 **Multiple interfaces**: Access via Wi-Fi hotspot, Ethernet, USB gadget, or direct web browser
+- 🌐 **Multiple interfaces**: Access via web browser, local network, or Wi-Fi hotspot (if supported by host)
-- 🛠️ **Admin control**: Easily add, update, or remove information through a web UI or CLI
+- 🛠️ **Admin control**: Easily add, update, or remove information through a web UI or API
-- 🔄 **Auto-updates**: Sync content from trusted sources or repositories, with git-like versioning
+- 🔄 **Auto-updates**: Sync content from trusted sources or repositories
 - 👥 **Multi-user**: Share your knowledge base with family, teams, classrooms, or communities
 - 🕹️ **Open & extensible**: Build plugins for new content categories or automate your own data fetchers